 Paris 1 Panthéon-Sorbonne has made international outreach one of the five strategic areas of its multi-year establishment contract (2019-2023).
 The university's international strategy is based not only on a large number of strong and historic partnerships, which have been continuously consolidated over the years, thus enabling it to offer a large number of delocalised and double degrees as part of consortia, off-campus degrees or Franco-national universities.
 Université Paris 1 Panthéon-Sorbonne also takes part in innovative forms of international cooperation such as European universities, structural capacity building projects on governance and quality in higher education, or hubs.

-partners in more than 80 countries
+partners in nearly 80 countries

 Innovation and influence